 3110 Prices Fork Road

-"Improving quality of life for people with Autism Spectrum Disorders through intervention, education, and research."
+"Improving quality of life for autistic people through intervention, education, and research."

 - Dr. Angela Scarpa, VTAC/CAR Founder & Director

 The mission of the Virginia Tech Autism Clinic & Center for Autism Research is to improve the quality of life for individuals on the autism spectrum and their families through assessment, intervention, education, and research directed towards effective treatment and supports.
 We work with the Psychological Services Center and Child Study Center to offer diagnostic evaluations for infants/toddlers, children, adolescents, and adults who are suspected to have an Autism Spectrum Disorder diagnosis.
 Our intervention services are based on a variety of empirically supported techniques.
 Individualized treatment approaches are developed for each person based on evidence-based strategies, including stress and anger management, social skills groups, coping skills, collaborative problem-solving and more.
 We also offer consultation to schools, medical practices, and community agencies involved in providing autism services.
 Our research gives children, teens, parents, autistic people, and service providers the opportunity to participate in the development of effective evidence-based services by taking part in studies designed to understand the spectrum of autism, related conditions, and effective interventions or supports to facilitate each person's goals.

 With this approach, the Virginia Tech Autism Clinic & Center for Autism Research seeks to provide cutting edge clinical services using evidence-based strategies, to increase knowledge and awareness about autism among the professional community and general public, and to conduct quality research.

 Learn more about us at www.vtcar.science.vt.edu.

 Undergraduate Students: Want to volunteer as a research assistant?